hugshoney/barnaclebot/README.md

 ## Quick Start Setup
 1. Donwload latest program in here. *not ready right know*
-2. Open directory where you put `barnaclebot` using terminal.
+2. Run terminal program and open directory where you put `barnaclebot`.
-3. Create `TELEGRAM_TOKEN` variable in your shell, eg. `export TELEGRAM_TOKEN=1235335:BlahbLaHblAh`
+3. Create `TELEGRAM_TOKEN` variable in your shell. e.g. `export TELEGRAM_TOKEN=1235335:BlahbLaHblAh`
-4. Run program `./barnaclebot`.
+4. Run program with `./barnaclebot`.

 ## List Bot Command
 - `/mean <word>`: Get definition of the word.